Sushmabhangarera/poornaprajnaconsultancy/README.md

 # poornaprajnaconsultancy

-## The Poornaprajna Consultancy Service Website provides detailed information about college, services, objectives, contact details, and consultancy fees.
-Built with HTML, CSS, and JavaScript, it offers a user-friendly interface for students seeking guidance on admissions and career choices.
-The site includes an interactive responsive design for seamless navigation.
+The Poornaprajna Consultancy Service Website delivers comprehensive details about the college, its services, goals, contact information, and consultancy charges.
+Developed using HTML, CSS, and JavaScript, it features an intuitive interface for students looking for assistance with admissions and career decisions.
+The website incorporates a responsive and interactive design, ensuring smooth navigation